rfuehricht/typo3-recordmodules/Documentation/Index.md

 Configuration in database records overrides settings in TCA.

-After creating of a configuration record or any change in the configuration, the system caches must be cleared and the backend must be reloaded.
+After creating a configuration record or any change in the configuration, the system caches must be cleared and the backend must be reloaded.

 ### Via TCA